ubarsc/emuformat/README.md

 Other methods may result in errors or corruption of data.

-It doesn't (and will not) support update of files in place.
+It doesn't (and cannot) support update of files in place.

+Note that the header (on this case, "trailer") is always written to the end of the file so opening performance will be slower than other formats.

+This repo contains code for a GDAL plugin that supports the format.
+This driver must be compiled and installed and the `GDAL_DRIVER_PATH` env var must be set to the location of installation before GDAL will recognise EMU.

 ## What is this not?